MatteoFalcioni/LangGraph-Sandbox/README.md

 **Note:** After installation, the package modules are available as top-level imports:
 - `from src import make_code_sandbox_tool, SessionManager, Config`
 - `import tool_factory`, `import sandbox`, `import artifacts`, `import datasets`

+**Usage Examples:** The package includes complete usage examples that are installed with the package.
+You can find them in your Python environment or use them as templates for your own projects.

 ### Setup Docker Environment